-Most of us have used a three ring binder during our time in school; it’s contents a variety of notes, important papers and assignments.
-We used them as an outward expression of ourselves, decorating them with pictures, sayings and other items that showed off who we were.
+When I was in school, we used three ring binders; holding notes, papers and assignments.
+They were an extension of our personality, we decorated them with pictures, stickers, and sayings that showed the outside world who we were.
 Some were colored with bright and intricate designs, while some shown a more plain pattern.
-Some were covered in pictures to evoke memories, and others had only the class subject written across the top.
+Others were covered in pictures to evoke memories, or only had the class subject written across the top.

 I decorated mine with boys.

-I printed off pictures of attractive men and plastered them all over my binder, taking part of the boy crazy phase we were all going through in our teen years.
+I printed off pictures of models and plastered them all over my binder, taking part of the boy crazy phase we were all going through in our teen years.

 For middle and high school, I went to conservative, religious schools.
 There was an unspoken assumption that romantic relationships only existed between a man and a woman; it’s what we knew and what we were surrounded with.
 Same sex attraction wasn’t discussed, considered or even thought about.